 Many of the racial and spatial divisions described in the assessment above originated from the early settlement and development patterns of the San Joaquin Valley.
 In the early 1930s, "Dust Bowl refugees" fleeing severe drought and dust storms in the American Midwest migrated west to California in search of work.
-Approximately 28 percent of migrants arriving in the state during this time settled in the San Joaquin Valley, and primarily resided in shanty camps, trailers, or farm labor camps operated by the Farm Security Administration.
-Traditionally, White immigrants were employed in packing facilities or fruit picking while more physically demanding stoop labor was only deemed appropriate for non-White workers.
+Approximately 28 percent of migrants arriving in the state during this time settled in the San Joaquin Valley, and primarily resided in shanty camps, trailers, or farm labor camps operated by the Farm Security Administration.3 Traditionally, White immigrants were employed in packing facilities or fruit picking while more physically demanding stoop labor was only deemed appropriate for non-White workers.
 Non-White workers were also excluded from farm labor camps and either settled in ethnic quarters of nearby cities or established separate rural settlements outside of city limits.

-A train station, known as the depot, was built in 1913 by the Atchison, Topeka and Santa De Railway company.
-Construction of the depot spurred growth in the area and Elmer M. Sheridan founded Orange Cove in 1914 around the station, naming it prior to the existence of orange groves in the area.
 However, by 1950, many White Dust Bowl migrants had left the San Joaquin Valley and Orange Cove to join the military during World War II or found work in the manufacturing sector.
 As a result, farms began to employ Mexican and Central American immigrants in greater numbers, and many of these laborers settled in the shanty towns and labor camps left behind by Dust Bowl migrants.
 Many of these Dust Bowl era "legacy communities" were developed without sufficient infrastructure and service planning and continue to face significant challenges meeting the basic infrastructure needs of their populations.
 Residents of these communities are also disproportionately burdened with environmental pollution due to the proximity of agricultural and industrial uses, highways, and contaminated groundwater systems.
 Many Dust Bowl era legacy communities are considered racially or ethnically concentrated areas of poverty today.